LiskArchive/lisk-legacy-docs/administration/source.md

 #### Note

 * All `ENV` variables restricted with operating system constraint of `ENV` variable maximum length.
-* Comma separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list` specific to network will be replaced completely.
+* Comma-separated lists will replace the original config values. e.g. If you specify `LISK_PEERS`, original `peers.list` specific to the network will be replaced completely.

 ## Utility scripts

-There are couple of command line scripts that facilitate users of lisk to perform handy operations.
+There are a couple of command line scripts that facilitate users of lisk to perform handy operations.

-All scripts are are located under `./scripts/` directory and can be executed directly by `node scripts/<file_name>`.
+All scripts are located under `./scripts/` directory and can be executed directly by `node scripts/<file_name>`.

 ### Generate Config

-This script will help you to generate unified version of configuration file for any network.
+This script will help you to generate a unified version of the configuration file for any network.
 Here is the usage of the script:

 ```bash
 Usage: node scripts/generate_config.js [options]